 Uh-Pare-Ent Life Thre-ten-ing E-vent

 An apparent life-threatening event (ALTE) is a set of symptoms in an infant that cause the caregiver to believe the child may be dying or has died.
 It may include disturbed breathing, change in color, choking or gagging.
-Cardiopulmonary resuscitation (CPR) may be needed at the time of the event.
+Cardiopulmonary resuscitation (CPR) may have been done at the time of the event.

 Infant Airway and Lungs